ingaschwabe/Psychometrics-Workshop/README.md

 # Psychometrics workshop

-This repository contains material for the second day of the pscyhometric workshop given to PhD students from Tilburg University.
+This repository contains material for the second day of the bi-annual pscychometrics workshop given to TSB PhD students from Tilburg University.